• Skip to primary navigation

 Cheese slicer

-Cheese is quite different than any other product you would want to slice.
+Cheese is quite different from other products you would want to slice.
 To slice it with a knife or even a food slicer is difficult.
-It just tends to stick to a larger surface.
+It tends to adhere to larger surfaces.

-Our children were born in Germany and they loved cheese.
-The Germans do not only love cheese, they also have the perfect product to slice it.
+Our children were born in Germany, and they loved cheese.
+The Germans not only love cheese, but they also have the perfect product to slice it.
 Westmark Heavy Duty Stainless Steel Wire Cheese Slicer.

 It works like a charm, and I have many sweet memories of my children’s little hands using the slicer to cut their own cheese.